Moggach/my-blog-site/src/posts/Metadata101.md

 It can include:
 1. The book’s title
 2. Contributors names e.g. author, illustrator or editor if it’s an academic text
-3. The subject of the book which is typically indicated by BIC and thema codes
+3. The subject of the book which is typically indicated by BIC and Thema codes
 4. Desciptive text such as the blurb or author note
 5. The intended audience - important if you have a children’s book and you need to include the reading age as well!
 6. Information about the physical item - is it a hardback or a paperback?
 What is the page count, the dimensions and the weight?